IvanPiatsiushik/Atm-in-console/readme.md

 # ATM
-- This application works in console.
+- This application works in console.We can withdraw , put, transfer money.
 We launch project
 ![img_1.png](img_1.png)

-- We entered how current client and withdrew money.
+- We entered how current client and withdraw money.
 - Now we create new client  :
 ![img_2.png](img_2.png)
 - Our new client  appeared in table